protopopov1122/LuaCppB/README.md

 ### Author & License
 Project author: Jevgenijs Protopopovs \
-License: currently the project has no license, in future it will be licensed under some sort of permissive license.
+Project is licensed under the terms of MIT license.
+See LICENSE and NOTICE files.